Skip to main content

 Understanding SSDs and HDDs

-A Hard Disk Drive (HDD) relies on spinning disks to read and write data.
-While typically more cost-effective and offer larger storage capacities, HDDs are slower than SSDs and can be more susceptible to mechanical failure.
-(When to use SSD vs HDD)
+HDDs, Hard Disk Drives, make use of spinning disks in reading or writing data.
+This typically offers more cost-effective and larger storage capacities.
+HDDs however are slower than SSDs and can be more susceptible to mechanical failure.

 Comparing Performance: HDD vs. SSD Performance

-One of the most important factors to consider when comparing HDD vs SSD performance is that SSD access speeds are considerably faster than HDD.
+One very important factor to consider when comparing HDD vs SSD performance is that SSD access speeds are considerably faster than HDD.
 The read/write speed of an SSD can be hundred times faster than an HDD.
 Both read and write speed of SSD will affect overall system performance.
 This is especially important to businesses who are dependent on the faster access of data.

 Benchmarking Speed